 Capt Steve Dalton is the principal organizer of the formation training event which has served as the centerpiece of Easton Airport Day.
-Steve Dalton is a senior captain for Southwest Airlines out of BWI.
+Steve Dalton is a retired senior captain for Southwest Airlines out of BWI.
 Prior to his airline career, Capt Dalton was an Air Force fighter pilot, flying F-4s and F-16s.
 He comes from a fighter-pilot family-his father was a marine Corsair pilot, and his son has just come to work for Southwest after a distinguished Air Force career also flying F-16s.

 Capt Dalton organizes the mass formation event, gives the extensive briefing beforehand, and leads the flight as it tours Talbot County and prepares for the World Famous Rubber Chicken Drop before the crowd.

 Steve Dalton is a resident of Talbot County and assists his wife, Kibby, in running their exercise facility in Easton, Fit For Life.